otrv4/otrv4/otrv4.md

 Encrypted message (DATA)
-  Using the appropriate encryption key (see below) derived from the sender's and recipient's DH public keys (with the keyids given in this message), perform an XSalsa20 encryption of the message.
+  Using the appropriate encryption key (see below) derived from the sender's and recipient's ECDH and DH public keys (with the keyids given in this message), perform an XSalsa20 encryption of the message.
 The nonce used for this operation is also included in the header of the data message packet.

 Authenticator (MAC)